stabix/stabix/doc/slip_transmission.rst

   This factor is equal to 0, when grain boundary is transparent to dislocations.
   This implies :math:`m'` parameter equal to 1 (slip perfectly aligned).

-  The |matlab| function used to calculate the m' parameter is :
+  The |matlab| function used to calculate the m' parameter is;
   `mprime.m <https://github.com/stabix/stabix/tree/master/slip_transfer/mprime.m>`_

 * :math:`\vec b_\text r` **the residual Burgers vector** [#Marcinkowski_1970]_, [#Bollmann_1970]_, [#LimRaj_1985_1]_, [#LimRaj_1985_2]_, [#Clark_1989]_, [#Lee_1990_2]_ and [#Clark_1992]_.